Skip to main content

 What you will study

 To complete the Graduate Diploma of Critical Care Nursing, you must pass eight credit points.
-The number of credit points required may vary, depending on your entry point or how much credit you receive as recognition of prior learning (RPL) based on your professional experience and previous qualifications.
+The number of credits depends on your entry point or the amount of credit you receive for experience and previous qualifications.

-• One credit point, of course, is for elective units.
+• One credit point of course elective units

-• One credit point of level 7 open elective units.
+• One credit point of level seven open elective units.

 Year 1 - Semester 1